BAM-PFA/edith/readme.md

-# Ingest AIP 2 LTO & Send Proxy 2 ResourceSpace
+# ingestfiles
-This is a Python script that takes a folder of video files (in our case, digitized analog video and films scanned on a LaserGraphics Scan Station), creates an Archival Information Package using [mediamicroservices](https://github.com/BAM-PFA/mm) forked from CUNY Television, and sends a derivative H.264 proxy to ResourceSpace along with a smattering of metadata from the BAMPFA film collection management database.
-Next up will be writing part of this to write the AIP to Linear Tape Open (LTO7) drives for storage.
+This is the start of a web interface to create Archival Information Packages for audiovisual files using [mediamicroservices](https://github.com/BAM-PFA/mm) and send a derivative access file to ResourceSpace along with a smattering of metadata from the BAMPFA FilemakerPro film collection management database.
+The AIPs are then written to LTO, which is indexed using the MySQL database built into the `mm` suite.

+I have been working on integrating this into ResourceSpace as a DAMS solution for BAMPFA's a/v assets, we'll see how it goes.

 ## Usage

-The Python script is run from the command line currently, and the user is expected to drag a directory of video files to the terminal and enter some identifying credentials.
-If the files are named correctly there shouldn't need to be any other user input.

-This is tested on Mac systems with Python 3 and FileMaker 12.
+* Select files to ingest.
+Analyzing the filename, the FMP database is queried and metadata returned, or not, as the case may be.
+* AIP is prepared and stored on a local drive, awaiting LTO-ness.
+* Access file is created and sent to RS along with metadata JSON.
+* Currently LTO write is done manually.
+Sounds like we want this as a `cron` job
 ### setup

 mediamicroservices requires some configuration of input and output paths, database configuration (only need to do this once at setup).
 Installing via Homebrew gets all the dependencies installed too.